larathompson/breakthrough-python/README.md

 1. **Starting the Application**:

    - The application begins with `app.py`, which initializes the Flask app and starts the server.
 This file sets up the environment for the web application to run.
+Note that we are using Flask, which is a lightweight and flexible Python web framework designed for building web applications quickly and with minimal overhead.
+For the sake of this work, we do not need to worry about the details of Flask.

 2. **Handling Requests**: